Muszkamus/React-Course/10-react-quiz/challenge/CHALLENGE.md

 YOUR TASKS:

 - DONE Duplicate `src` folder to `src-no-context`
-- Review data flow and passed props
+- DONE Review data flow and passed props
-- Identify prop drilling problem
+- DONE Identify prop drilling problem
-- Use the Context API to fix the (very small) prop drilling problem
+- DONE Use the Context API to fix the (very small) prop drilling problem
-- Create a new context `QuizContext` with the reducer we created earlier
+- DONE Create a new context `QuizContext` with the reducer we created earlier
-- Create a custom provider component `QuizProvider` and provide all the state to the app
+- DONE Create a custom provider component `QuizProvider` and provide all the state to the app
-- Create a custom hook to consume state all over the application
+- DONE Create a custom hook to consume state all over the application
-- Delete all unnecessary props
+- DONE Delete all unnecessary props
-- IMPORTANT: Note how you actually need state right in App component.
+- DONE IMPORTANT: Note how you actually need state right in App component.
 This means you need to wrap the whole App into the context (HINT: try in index.js)